armin-rezaiean/DataExperiments/README.md

 # DataExperiments
-Sandbox for my data analysis hobby work.
-Will populate with R files used to filter and synthesize data that I find neat and with which I decide to play around.
+Sandbox for my data analysis hobby work and associated files.
+I've so far played around with stock market, general economic, and tennis data.